We all want success.

 Speaking up with confidence about your abilities or successes is important.
 (Just pick the appropriate time and frequency.)
 Reminding others of your capabilities may open up new opportunities.

-While it’s pretty unlikely that these super-annoying people will…well…stop annoying us, they may just push us to learn and grow.
+While it’s pretty unlikely that these super-annoying people will…well…stop annoying us, they may just push the buttons that spark our growth.

-While everyone else is spending their time being annoyed, jump on the chance to learn from the opportunities they present.
+While everyone else is spending their time being annoyed by them, jump on the chance to learn from the opportunities they create.

 A little change in perspective can go a long way toward your success.